s-heins/articles/git/03 A deeper look: Git behind the scenes/git-behind-the-scenes.md

 In the [first article](https://dev.to/sheins/-a-practical-introduction-to-git-jumping-in-with-both-feet-2o56), we have looked at how to initialize a git repo locally, add and commit, and set some configuration options.
 Next, the second article covered how to work with remotes and branches, how to resolve conflicts, and how to merge and delete branches both from the CLI or from the GitHub UI.

-Now that we have gained some overview over the basic functions of git, it is time for an excursion into how git works behind the scenes.
+Now that we have gained some overview over the basic functions of git, it is time for an excursion into some basics on how git works behind the scenes.
 How does git notice that a file has changed so that it can show us this in our status?
 How does git realize branches?
 How does git know the order of the commits in each branch?
 What is HEAD and what is this mysterious detached HEAD state?
 And most importantly, how do I get out of this thing again?

 As a resource for this article, I have used the [Pro Git book, written by Scott Chacon and Ben Straub](https://git-scm.com/book/en/v2) which is available for free and may be shared non-commercially.

+Because the details of how git works exactly can easily make up a book (as seen above), we will only look deeply enough in this article to set the stage for more advances git maneuvers such as rebasing, where you replay your work on top of a different commit than the one you originally set out from, and give some context to the commands we have covered in the first two articles.

 - [A deeper look: Git behind the scenes](#a-deeper-look-git-behind-the-scenes)
   - [How does git know a file has changed?](#how-does-git-know-a-file-has-changed)